pen-lang/pen/doc/src/README.md

 ### Minimal design

 - Its syntax and type system are simple and easy to learn.
-- Its minimal language features keep codes consistent.
+- Its minimal language features keep codes comprehensive and consistent.

 ### System injection

 - System APIs are always injected into entry points of applications.
-- That isolates and protects application logic from implementation details bringing software's long expectancy as well as maintainability.
+- That isolates and protects application logic from implementation details for maintainability.
 - Developers can define their own system APIs and build applications on top of them.

 ### Even more...